Admin-Script/specification/index.md

 This input will give access to every module in python.

-The point of a dot operator method is to allow AdminScript compatible types, which would avoid the security issue altogather since with only type regulation (checking if a type is registered) there remains a possibility of escaping.
+The point of a dot operator method is to allow AdminScript compatible types, which would avoid the security issue altogether since with only type regulation (checking if a type is registered) there remains a possibility of escaping.

-With an explicit dot operator method in every custom type and type regulation it would not have been possible to execute `builtins = func.__builtins__` since the function is not a registered type and nor did it have an explicit dot access operator.
+With an explicit dot operator method in every custom type and type regulation, it would not have been possible to execute `builtins = func.__builtins__` since the function is not a registered type and nor did it have an explicit dot access operator.

 ## Custom Types as Namespaces

-Custom types when stripped of all operators except dot, act as a simple namespaces which can be used as modules.
+Custom types when stripped of all operators except dot, act as a simple namespace that can be used as modules.

 # 7 Operator Implementation Details